material-motion/material-motion/concepts/patterns.md

 **Input**: Actors can be asked to recalculate either in response to user input or whenever the platform is ready to draw another frame.

-Activity: An Actor is either active or dormant.
+**Activity**: An Actor is either active or dormant.
 An active Actor will generate change in response to input.
 Conversely, a dormant actor will not generate change in response to input.

 Examples of active Actors: